kipharris/terraform-openshift-ibmcloud-example/README.md

 ### Step 4: Deploy OpenShift
 Fork the [terraform-openshift-deploy](https://github.ibm.com/ncolon/terraform-openshift-deploy) module and include it on your `main.tf` file.
 It will pull necessary information from the infrastructure module above.
+Details on the variables used are found in this module's github.

 ```terraform
 module "openshift" {